akshara-sun/useStateDemos/README.md

-# useStateDemos
+# What is this?

+- A React JS project.
-Small components built using React JS and the useState hook.
+- Purpose: demonstrating conversion of React class components to functional components and practicing using useState hook.

+- A collection of projects like these are listed in my [build-js] repo!
+Check it out, I dare ya.

-Created with CodeSandbox.
+Created with CodeSandbox 🤓